-World Student Conference Reflection-Natalie CyganPosted by Natalie Cygan at 9/20/2016
+World Student Conference Reflection-Natalie CyganPosted by Natalie Cygan on 9/20/2016

 The Farm to Fork July 2016 IB World Student Conference at Denver University was truly a remarkable experience that helped me understand more about my role in food sustainability, the lives and cultures of others, and the power of the IB program.